GJiananChen/PGDIPS/Readme.md

 ## PGDIPS: Physics-guided deep image prior for stain deconvolution

-Pytorch implementation for the manuscript "Physics-guided Deep Learning Enables Generalized Stain Deconvolution of Histopathology Images"
+Pytorch implementation for the manuscript "General stain deconvolution of histopathology images with physics-guided deep learning"

 ### Known issues with the current version
 The estimated concentration maps are rotated 90 degrees when they are saved in the output folder, likely due to our recent switch to `skimage.io.imread()`.
 However the deconvolution process, colored concentration maps and the reconstructed image are not affected.